Daily Fantasy Golf Course Primer: Charles Schwab Challenge

 Course: Colonial Country Club

-These stats will be the keys to success in the Charles Schwab Challenge at Colonial Country Club.
+These stats have proven vital to success in the Charles Schwab Challenge at Colonial Country Club.

 |Key Stats for the Charles Schwab Challenge at Colonial Country Club|

 |Strokes Gained: Around the Green|

 Accuracy is the name of the game this week, first off the tee and then on approach.
 Fairways gained points us not just to the golfers at the top of driving accuracy stats but also removes those who play more events on wider fairways and gives us which golfers beat the field in fairways hit.

 From there, we look to our weekly staple in strokes gained: approach.
 Gaining with your irons is the largest opportunity week in and week out, and it is also the most consistent weekly statistic.
 The best iron players consistently beat the field, and there is very little fluctuation in the annual rankings.
 Everyone will miss plenty this week, though, and so we have to find golfers who can clean up around the greens when the situation calls for it.

 If they do find the green, however, we need scoring this week.
 There will be plenty of bogeys, and finding golfers who can go on birdie streaks or consistently bounce back after a bad hole must be a priority this week.